-Camp was the secret language of gay communities.
-Is it still relevant today?
+If camp was the secret language of gay communities, is it still relevant today?

 Camp was always innocent and almost always accidental, until around the late 1960s, when it shifted a gear as the gay filmmaker John Waters deliberately used it to critique ideas of good taste and bad taste.

 In a time when gay culture isn't quite so hidden, and there isn't quite so much moral indignation around homosexuality, you have to ask what camp looks like today.
 In an interview I did with Waters a while ago, I mentioned the word "camp" offhand and he sounded shocked.
 "Camp!" he exclaimed - "I don't know anyone that would ever say the word camp out loud, it's like an 80-year-old gay man in a 1950s antique shop under a Tiffany lamp shade."
 If even the connoisseur of camp sees it as outdated, has its elusive nature final got the better of us?
 It is, more often than not, discussed as a thing of the past.
 At this year's BFI Flare - London's LGBT film festival - there is, for example, an entire strand of programming dedicated to camp cinema, but nothing made after 1981.
 They are showing Mommie Dearest (where Faye Dunaway plays an evil Joan Crawford - so many levels of camp), Barbarella (set and costumes very high camp) and a sing-a-long Gentlemen Prefer Blondes (sing-alongs are super camp).
 The programme's curator, Zorian Clayton, is giving a talk called A Romp Through Classic Camp, but if there's such a thing as "classic camp", is there such a thing as "neo-camp"?